Sanborn-Young/PNG2MD/README.md

 The work around is to embedded the image in your note as an ASCII data string with the right wrapper.
 [IBM docling will do this](https://github.com/DS4SD/docling), but it embeds it as a PNG file, which is pretty big.
 To make the image as small as possible, I use webp compression.
 I then put the wrapper around the data, which is very small, and I save it as a .md file.
 This means you can now open it.

-When you put it in as a ASCII data string, it gets 33% larger due to ASCII only using 6 or 8 bits.
+When you put it in as a ASCII data string, it gets 33% larger due to ASCII only using 6 of 8 bits.
 However, webp files are pretty small.

 Why PNG files as the base?
 The snipping tool in Win11 defaults to PNG, so I found that I was using PNG files a lot.